 Covering a wide array of topics, it is one of the few academies in Germany which covers the arts and music.
 Moreover, students can study architecture, design, sound studies, and other “non-artistic” programs such as cultural journalism and digitalization.
 The University of the Arts Berlin is the largest art school in Europe and has more than 300 years of history, dating back to the Berlin Academy of Fine Arts which was established in 1696.

 Did you know that our StudyFinder allows you to filter for the study programs of all top-ranked universities in Berlin?
-Click here to see all the English Masters!
+Click here to see all the English Bachelors and Masters!

 The other Universities (Universitäten) in Berlin